csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.txt

   weak players).

- I changed how the deletePlayers() function works slightly.
+ I changed how the deletePlayers() function works slightly, for two reasons:
- Multiple tourney support means that the player might still be enrolled somewhere else, so instead we have several ways of "removing" a player depending on the situation:
+ - Multiple tourney support means that the player might still be enrolled somewhere else, so we shouldn't delete them entirely
+ - Tiebreakers are decided by OMW percentage; even if a player drops from the tournament, their records are still relevant Instead of the stock behavior (option 1 below), we now have three ways of "removing" a player depending on the situation:
- - Delete their entire player record
+ 1. Delete their entire player record
- - Delete their enrollment record from a given tournament
+ 2. Delete their enrollment record for a given tournament
- - Leave them attached to a tournament, but mark them as inactive for pairing purposes
+ 3. Leave them attached to a tournament, but mark them as inactive for pairing purposes